Skip to main content

 “Perhaps it is a journey of trial and error.
 At least I see it that way.”
 She shrugged.
 “We all love differently than others.
 And somehow we expect the same kind of love we give.
 So our heartbreaks are just the kind of love we don’t need.”

 “That is weirdly positive and convincing.”
-Pratap smiled admittingly.
+Pratap smiled, admittingly.
 “I don’t like that.”

 “And that is why we are talking of her.”

 “Take down everything on the internet about him and that girl from that day.”
 Jaivanta strolled into the office chamber as her assistant wrote down her instructions.
 “Nothing should associate him with her.
 It is bad for the company.
 Instead…” She showed an image of Pratap from the wedding dancing with Chetna.
 “Tell them to highlight this as a potential relationship.
-They like a good story, give them that.
+They like a good story; give them that.
 Diamond Heiress steals his heart or something.
 Anything.
 Take people’s eyes off that girl and her two minutes of fame.”
 She sat down and sighed.
 “And find out if he meets her or something.”
 She dismissed the assistant who went to find their PR team as she looked disturbed.
 Something in that picture bothered Jaivanta.
 Yes, it was true that it was not the first tabloid picture he had with a girl.
 He had been papped numerous times in pubs, clubs, dates and trips.
 But… Jaivanta zoomed into the picture and sighed.
 He was never holding someone’s hand this way.
 Like he was holding on to her.
-If her plan worked and the tabloids talked of a rumoured relationship maybe something could happen with the Mishras.
+If her plan worked and the tabloids talked of a rumoured relationship, maybe something could happen with the Mishras.
 A potential business relationship was a good way to extend their business.
 Jaivanta checked her calendar with a sigh.
-She had to attend a memorial service for her late ex-husband in the afternoon thanks to her firstborn.
+She had to attend a memorial service for her late ex-husband in the afternoon, thanks to her firstborn.
 He was not going to be left alone at any cost.
-She feared he would promise the grieving widow something or worse take that girl along.
-She could not risk that even if it meant that her mental health was at stake.
+She feared he would promise the grieving widow something, or worse, take that girl along.
+She could not risk that, even if it meant that her mental health was at stake.

 Ajabdeh was in two minds about going to the memorial service.
-She sipped the tea her father brewed and sat across him on the balcony.
+She sipped the tea her father brewed and sat across from him on the balcony.

 “What is it?”
 He asked keenly as she looked up with a frown.
 “What is wrong?”